adbrosaci/typegen/README.md

 The config object exported from  `typegen.config.js` should have the following properties:

-- `inputDoc` **(required)** -- A string containing the path to the input *OpenAPI 3.0.x* document.
+- `inputDoc` **(required)** -- A string containing the path to the input *OpenAPI 3.0.x* doc.
 - `outputDir` **(required)** -- A string containing the path to the output directory.
+- `hooks` -- An optional child config object containing convenience funtions to be called before/after the type generation itself.
+Both functions are optional.
+Both are called with zero arguments.
+Both may return a promise; the program's execution will be blocked until the promise's resolution.
+Both may throw or return an eventually rejected promise, in which case the program will be prematurely terminated with a nonzero exit code.
+  - `before` -- Called before the input doc is loaded.
+Useful e.g. for fetching the doc from an external source, generating the doc from other data, performing custom validation on the doc (and throwing/rejecting on failure to prevent the type generation itself), etc.
+  - `after` -- Called after the type generation is finished and the files written.
+Useful e.g. for custom post-processing of the generated files.
-- `endpoints` -- A child config object containing options related to the rendering of endpoints as arbitrary TypeScript constructs.
+- `endpoints` -- An optional child config object containing options related to the rendering of endpoints as arbitrary TypeScript constructs.
 If not given, `endpoints.ts` is not generated at all.
 If given, it **must contain**:
   - `renderEach` -- A function that maps available info about an endpoint to a string containing arbitrary TypeScript code.
 It will be called for each enpdoint (i.e. each method, path pair) with an info object containing:
     - `method` (`string`) -- the name of the HTTP method in lower case, e.g. `post`;
     - `pathType` (`string`) -- a string literal type or template literal type describing the path including path parameters, e.g. ``` `/customer/${number}/invoices` ```;